 - Hire a TPA to administer your Section 125 plan and process reimbursements.

 Once you start offering your section 125 plan, you must undergo nondiscrimination testing annually.
-All your test results should be kept on file in case of an audit.
+You should keep all your test results on file in case of an audit.